Skip to content

 2. Validation by public checkpoint nodes: These nodes validate the transaction against the Polygon chain’s current state.

-3. Checkpoint creation and submission: A checkpoint of the validated transactions is created and submitted to the core contracts on the Ethereum mainnet.
+3. Checkpoint creation and submission: A checkpoint of the validated transactions is created and submitted to the core contracts on the Ethereum mainnet every 30 minutes or so.

-4. Verification by core contracts: Core contracts verify the checkpoint’s validity, with the added security of fraud proofs.
+4. Verification by core contracts: Core contracts verify checkpoint validity

-5. Transaction execution: Upon successful verification, the transaction is executed and state changes are committed to the Polygon sidechain.
+5. Transaction execution: Upon successful verification, the transaction is executed and state changes are committed to Polygon PoS.

-6. Asset transfer (optional): If needed, assets can be transferred back to the Ethereum mainnet via the exit queue in the core contracts.
+6. Asset transfer (optional): If needed, assets can be withdrawn to the Ethereum mainnet via the exit queue in the core contracts.

 7. Cycle reiteration: The process can be initiated again by the user, returning to step 1.